apalii/cdc/README.md

 You can run `hcc.py` without parameters in order to see list of the ip addresses of the available sip envs on the current sip server.
+Also, scripts writes all the needed information in the log file ('/home/porta-one/call_monitor.log').

-* It seems it is rare used stuff, I've made just for `practicing`.
+It seems it is rare used stuff, I've made just for `practice`.

 ## Examples :